James Grippando

 James Grippando is an American novelist and lawyer best known as the 2017 winner of the Harper Lee Prize for Legal Fiction.

 Biography

 James Grippando was born in Waukegan, Illinois and raised in Northern Illinois.
+After graduating from Antioch Community High School, class of 1976, he earned his undergraduate degree from the University of Florida, where he graduated second his class and was selected the "Outstanding Graduate."
+He eared his J.D. from the University of Florida, where he served as Executive Editor of the Law Review.

 In his first job out of law school Grippando served as law clerk to the Honorable Thomas A. Clark, United States Court of Appeals for the Eleventh Circuit in Atlanta.
 There and in private practice Grippando worked on a number of appeals in death penalty cases, an experience that later served him in writing his first published novel, The Pardon.
 From September 1984 to September 1996, Grippando was a trial lawyer in Miami.
 In a David vs. Goliath legal battle that lasted seven years, Grippando served as lead counsel on behalf of Florida chicken farmers in a case that was "the catalyst for wholesale change in the $15 billion-a-year [poultry] industry."